icinganalysis/icinganalysis.github.io/content/sweep.md

 LEWICE [^3], and other codes,
 offer potentially more widely applicable methods of ice shape prediction in swept airfoils.

+LEWICE analysis for these cases tends to produce ice shapes that are consistently too small compared to experiment.

+Empirically derived adjustments to the inputs to LEWICE are discussed that improve the ice shape match by some measures.

+The analysis of ice shapes on swept wing is an area of ongoing research.

+## IceVal Database swept airfoil conditions

-In the IceVal database, there are 41 cases with wing leading edge sweep values other than zero, ranging from 5 to 45 degrees.
+In the IceVal database, there are cases with wing leading edge sweep values other than zero, ranging from 5 to 45 degrees.
 They were all for the NACA0012 airfoil with a 15-inch chord.
 All used LWC=0.75 g/m^3, MVD=20, and Ttotal=25F, and all but one case used a icing spray time of 5 minutes.
-Four airspeeds were included in the range of conditions.
+Four airspeed values were included in the range of conditions.

 Here are the conditions at the highest airspeed (173.7 KTAS):